mmarx/brother_ql_web/README.md

 ![Screenshot](./brother_ql_web/static/images/screenshots/Label-Designer_Desktop.png)

 The web interface is [responsive](https://en.wikipedia.org/wiki/Responsive_web_design).
-There's also a screenshot showing [how it looks on a smartphone](./static/images/screenshots/Label-Designer_Phone.png)
+There is also a screenshot showing [how it looks on a smartphone](./static/images/screenshots/Label-Designer_Phone.png)

 ### Installation